nexpy/nexpy/doc/source/pythongui.rst

 .. note:: Eventually, NeXpy will access the NXDL files that define valid NeXus
           groups and fields, ensuring that the added data conforms to the standard.
-At present, NeXpy ensures that the NeXus data are consistent with generic NeXus browsers and plotters.
+At present, NeXpy ensures that the NeXus data are consistent with generic NeXus browsers, which is sufficient for private use of the data.

 **Rename Data**
     Renames the selected tree item.